carlalbc/BIO634_2018/PartI_FastQC.md

 ## Questions:

-1. What’s the total number of sequences in each of the paired-end fastq files?
+:one: What’s the total number of sequences in each of the paired-end fastq files?
 (Hint: look at the Basic statistics module)

 SRR6170103_1 Total number of sequences  _________

 SRR6170103_2 Total number of sequences  _________

-1. What’s the type of encoding used?
+2. What’s the type of encoding used?
-2. What’s the length of the reads?
+3. What’s the length of the reads?
-3. What are the warnings we get for each of the fastq files?
+4. What are the warnings we get for each of the fastq files?
-4. Which sequence seems to be overrepresented?
+5. Which sequence seems to be overrepresented?

 There is an expected drop in quality at the 3’ end of the sequences and also to get an overrepresentation of adaptor sequences.
 We will trim the low quality ends and remove adaptors next.